pratik-2707/dsa/README.md

-this repository contains mot of the DSA course programmes
+this repository contains most of the DSA course programmes